travis-ci/docs-travis-ci-com/user/languages/php.md

 can be used as aliases to `nightly`.

+Note that [PECL extensions listed above](#Preinstalled-PHP-extensions) are not installed on nightly builds.
+If you need these, you need to install them with `pecl`.

 ## Build Matrix

 For PHP projects, `env` and `php` can be given as arrays